-Given the continuing uncertainties in the university sector and more widely in Australia relating to Covid-19 the Trust has made the difficult decision to suspend the 2020 application process.
-It remains hopeful that the travel and study situation will improve next year.
-The Trustees thank those who have shown an interest in applying, for whom this will be a disappointment and hope that they can consider applying in 2021.
-Scholars currently studying under the scheme in Australia are continuing to be supported
+Given the continuing uncertainties in the university sector and more widely in Australia relating to Covid-19, the Trust made the difficult decision to suspend the 2020 application process.
+It remains hopeful the travel and study situation will improve in 2021 and beyond.
+The Trustees thank those who have shown an interest in applying, for whom this will be a disappointment and hope that they can consider applying in 2021 with a view to commencing studies in 2022.
+The Trust will consider shortly whether it can launch a 2021 application process so please so check back with us in April.
+Scholars currently studying under the scheme in Australia are continuing to be supported.

 There is no limitation on the field of study.
 Applicants must be resident in the UK (or one of its dependencies or territories) and need to ascertain their own eligibility for a postgraduate programme (MA or PhD) in Australia.

 Payment of compulsory university fees and charges as specified in the Northcote Postgraduate Scholarship PDF.